virtualidentityag/hydra-twitter/docs/README.md

 #### Step 7.1: Open TwitterBundle configuration

-To start of we open a browser and navigate to http://example.com/hydra/twitter
+To start off we open a browser and navigate to http://example.com/hydra/twitter

 You will notice that you have to enter your credentials set up in Step 3.
 If you are not asked for credentials make sure you did Step 3 correctly.